drubinstein/pokerl/content/docs/chapter-3/running/index.md

 Do we need to collect data *every* frame?
 No. In fact, it is suboptimal.
 Most animations do not provide value to the player.
 This is well documented in Peter Whidden’s video.
 In order to use PyBoy effectively:

 - We render the game headless (not every frame is rendered).
 No UI means less CPU time spent rendering the game.
 - For every action, we tick PyBoy 24 times and record the game screen on the *last* step.
-24 about the time it takes for the player to take one step in the overworld.
-In the future, we could make different buttons tick PyBoy different amounts.
+24 ticks is about the time it takes for a player to take one step in the overworld.
+We did discover that some buttons can be processed in fewer than 24 ticks.
+In the future, we can make different actions take fewer ticks.
 - We don’t collect information from memory every step.

 <div style="border:1px solid black;">